BabylonJSGames/BabylonJS-Platformer-Game-Prototype/Readme.md

 - You are free to use whichever mesh shapes, sizes and textures as you please.
 This includes the __Goal__ mesh and the __Collider__ meshes as well.
 - The player has a width of 4 and a height of 8.
 The player can crouch to a height of 4 instead.
 Take this into account when creating your level.
 - You will very likely have to play around with the level to ensure the player controls match well with the level design and layout.
+- Some lights and shadows functionalities is missing for the blender to BabylonJS exporter, this might help you out: https://forum.babylonjs.com/t/exporting-shadows-from-blender-to-babylon-js/18580/5.
+- For best shadows and light, look into the [level1.BABYLON](https://github.com/BabylonJSGames/BabylonJS-Platformer-Game-Prototype/blob/master/client/public/assets/scenes/Level1.babylon) for inspiration, scroll down to *Lights* and *shadowGenerators*, also check out the forum link above.

 ## Disclaimer
 The project is work-in-progress, and contains several incomplete features and bugs.